ocelotpotpie/ItemLocker/README.md

 Locking a Frame
 ---------------
-If auto-locking is enabled, simply place the frame to lock it.
+ * If auto-locking is enabled, simply place the frame to lock it.
    * A region may be automatically inferred per _Region Inference_, above.
    * The frame's permissions can be overridden by running `/ilock` before placing it.

-If auto-locking is _not_ enabled, run `/ilock` and place the frame.
+ * If auto-locking is _not_ enabled, run `/ilock` and place the frame.

-If the frame already exists and is not locked, run `/ilock` and right click on it to lock it.
+ * If the frame already exists and is not locked, run `/ilock` and right click on it to lock it.

-To lock a frame and allow everyone in the _my_town_ region to put and take the item, but not rotate it: `/ilock r:my_town`

-(Recall that frames are locked with groups `+access` and `-rotate`, by default.)
+ * To lock a frame and allow everyone in the _my_town_ region to put and take the item, but not rotate it: `/ilock r:my_town` (Recall that frames are locked with groups `+access` and `-rotate`, by default.)

-To lock many frames with the same setting, precede that command with `/ipersist`.
+ * To lock many frames with the same setting, precede that command with `/ipersist`.

-To lock a frame and let the owner and region members rotate it: `/ilock r:regionname +r`
+ * To lock a frame and let the owner and region members rotate it: `/ilock r:regionname +rotate`

-To lock a frame and let everyone on the server rotate it but prevent them from adding or removing an item: `/ilock -a *r`, or equivalently: `/ilock -access *rotate`
+ * To lock a frame and let everyone on the server rotate it but prevent them from adding or removing an item: `/ilock -a *r`, or equivalently: `/ilock -access *rotate`

 Unlocking a Frame
 -----------------
-If a frame is empty and you are a member (including the owner), simply punch it.
+ * If a frame is empty and you are a member (including the owner), simply punch it.
    It will break and is then unlocked.

-To unlock a frame, even if it contains an item, run `/iunlock` and right click on the frame.
+ * To unlock a frame, even if it contains an item, run `/iunlock` and right click on the frame.

-To unlock many frames, run `/ipersist` before `/iunlock`, then right click on all the frames.
+ * To unlock many frames, run `/ipersist` before `/iunlock`, then right click on all the frames.

 Command Persistence